zzhu33/scSplitter/README.md

 numpy, pandas

 ## Tutorial
-This tutorial will guide the user in processing a sample scRNA seq result from 10x genomic.
+This tutorial will guide the user in processing a sample scRNA seq result from 10x Genomic.
 ### Inputs
 The example inputs are [sample fastqs](http://cf.10xgenomics.com/samples/cell-exp/1.2.0/hgmm_100/hgmm_100_fastqs.tar) from 10x Genomics.
 The tarball needs to be extracted, although the individual files can be left as .fastq.gz files, or extracted fully as .fastq files.